pfSense® Backup

 Remote Copy to Your Own Servers

-Out team has developed a script to save the Config History (automatically created by pfSense®) onto your own server.
-The script also takes a copy of the running pfSense® configuration.
-When this script run as a scheduled job, it creates a remote configuration repository from which your pfSense® server or appliance can be re-build in case of hardware failure.
-This method delivers, in facts, an effective and complete disaster recovery solution for your pfSense®.
+Our team has crafted a script that archives the Config History (automatically generated by pfSense®) to your designated server.
+Additionally, this script captures a snapshot of the active pfSense® configuration.
+When executed as a scheduled task, it establishes a remote configuration repository.
+This repository becomes a valuable resource, enabling the restoration of your pfSense® server or appliance in the event of hardware malfunctions.
+Essentially, this approach provides a comprehensive disaster recovery solution for your pfSense® system.

 Method 1 - Pull